Archer season 8: Production

-This season is notable for portraying Sterling Archer in a more sympathetic light than all previous seasons, i.e. far less narcissistic and irritable.
+This season was notable for portraying Sterling Archer in a more sympathetic light than all previous seasons, i.e. far less narcissistic and irritable, while Dave Willis and Jeffrey Tambor were promoted to the main cast as new incarnations of Barry Dylan and Len Trexler.

 After the success of the hidden scavenger hunts in Seasons 6 and 7, animator Mark Paterson devised an augmented reality mobile phone app called Archer, PI to run side-by-side with the show.
 It featured 8 interactive cases, one for each episode, that could only be accessed by viewing the episode through the phone's camera, "something that had never been attempted in the history of television" according to the creator.
-The app won two Clio Awards in 2017 and was a finalist for a number of awards in 2018.
+The app won two Clio Awards in 2017 and was a finalist for several awards in 2018.

-The episode "Auflösung" is dedicated to George Coe, who was the voice of Woodhouse in the first four seasons of the show and died on July 18, 2015 before the episode aired.
+The episode "Auflösung" (German word for "resolution") is dedicated to George Coe, who was the voice of Woodhouse in the first four seasons of the show and died on July 18, 2015, before the episode aired.